kupukt/Data-Structures-Tutorial/1-Stacks.md

 Stacks are just one of the many data structures used in programming today.
 A stack is a linear data structure in that it follows one path.
 This is explained simply in FILO or LOFI.
 FILO is first in last out, and LOFI is last out first in.
-We can think of stacks as literal stacks, stacking up plates, taking out pringles from a pringle can, and anything else that has to do with
+We can think of stacks as literal stacks, stacking up plates, taking out pringles from a pringle can, and anything else that has to do with stacking.

 ## Operations With Stacks